srinivasaleti/learn-kafka/readme.md

 * Events with the same event key (e.g., a customer or vehicle ID) are written to the same partition,
 * Kafka guarantees that any consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written.

+## Kafka Connect
+*  Kafka Connect allows you to continuously ingest data from external systems into Kafka, and vice versa.
+*  Ex: You probably have lots of data in existing systems like relational databases or traditional messaging systems, along with many applications that already use these systems
+*